Skip to content

 Visualization

-See Custom Content to learn how to configure swcat to render these JSON annotations as rich tables, lists, or properties cards on your entity pages.
+See Custom Content to learn how to configure swcat to render JSON values as rich tables, lists, or properties cards on your entity pages.